MDIMACat/alx-system_engineering-devops/0x02-shell_redirections/README.md

 	8. displays the ls -al command content
 	9. Duplicates last line
 	10.Remove regular files
-	11. count the number of directories
+	11.Count the number of directories and sub-directories